michal-bures/konkr_web/_posts/2023-05-28-gearing-up.md

 ## II.
 Putting my finger on the pulse

-While I am infinitely grateful for every one of your feedback messages and level ratings, the constant frequent in-game nagging for explicit feedback is both a bit obnoxious and not nearly accurate enough to help me evaluate things like minor AI and level balance changes.
+While I am infinitely grateful for every one of your feedback messages and level ratings, the constant in-game nagging for explicit feedback is both a bit obnoxious and not nearly accurate enough to help me evaluate things like minor AI and level balance changes.

 In a perfect world I would be able to make small tweaks like changing some AI parameters, and then after a few days see that aha,